Last Updated on October 3, 2023 by Karl Thompson

 1. Wilkinson criticises Feminists by arguing that it is not so much Patriarchy, but poverty that causes stress which leads to DV, so this is much less common in more equal, middle class households.

-2. Men are also victims of DV with some statistics suggesting that men are the victims in as many as 2/5 cases of DV.
+2. Men are also victims of Domestic Violence with some statistics suggesting that men are the victims in as many as 40% of cases of abuse.

 3. There is a historical trends towards women having more freedom and control over their sexuality, especially compared to traditional tribal societies, a point elaborated on below.